cshum/imagor/README.md

 Imagor is a Go library that is easily extensible, ready to be installed and used in any Unix environment, and ready to be containerized using Docker.

-Imagor adopts the [Thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and covers most of the common web image operations use cases.
+Imagor adopts the [Thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and covers most of the common web image processing use cases.
 If these fits your requirements, Imagor would be a lightweight, high performance drop-in replacement.

 ### Quick Start